Guest400123064/bbm25-haystack/README.md

 ### API References

+You can find the full API references [here](https://guest400123064.github.io/bbm25-haystack/).
+In a hurry?
+Below are some most important document store parameters you might want explore:

+- `k, b, delta` - the [three BM25+ hyperparameters](https://en.wikipedia.org/wiki/Okapi_BM25).
-The initializer takes [three BM25+ hyperparameters](https://en.wikipedia.org/wiki/Okapi_BM25), namely `k1`, `b`, and `delta`, and path to a trained SentencePiece tokenizer `.model` file.
-All parameters are optional.
+- `sp_file` - a path to a trained SentencePiece tokenizer `.model` file.
 The default tokenizer is directly copied from [LLaMA-2-7B-32K tokenizer](https://huggingface.co/togethercomputer/LLaMA-2-7B-32K/blob/main/tokenizer.model) with a vocab size of 32,000.
+- `n_grams` - default to 1, which means text (both query and document) are tokenized into unigrams.
+If set to 2, the tokenizer also augment the list of uni-grams with bi-grams, and so on.
+If specified as tuple, e.g., (2, 3), the tokenizer only produce bi-grams and tri-grams, without any uni-gram.
+- `haystack_filter_logic` - see [below](#filtering-logic).

+The retriever parameters are largely the same as [`InMemoryBM25Retriever`](https://docs.haystack.deepset.ai/docs/inmemorybm25retriever).

 ## Filtering Logic

-The current document store uses `document_matches_filter` shipped with Haystack to perform filtering by default, which is the same as `InMemoryDocumentStore` except that it is DOES NOT support legacy operator names.
+The current document store uses [`document_matches_filter`](https://github.com/deepset-ai/haystack/blob/main/haystack/utils/filters.py) shipped with Haystack to perform filtering by default, which is the same as [`InMemoryDocumentStore`](https://docs.haystack.deepset.ai/docs/inmemorydocumentstore).

-However, there is also an alternative filtering logic shipped with this implementation that is more conservative (and unstable at this point).
-To use this alternative logic, initialize the document store with `haystack_filter_logic=False` Please find comments and implementation details in [`filters.py`](./src/bbm25_haystack/filters.py).
+However, there is also an alternative filtering logic shipped with this implementation (unstable at this point).
+To use this alternative logic, initialize the document store with `haystack_filter_logic=False`.
+Please find comments and implementation details in [`filters.py`](./src/bbm25_haystack/filters.py).
 TL;DR:

-- Comparison with `None`, i.e., missing values, involved will always return `False`, no matter the document attribute value or filter value.
+- Comparison with `None`, i.e., missing values, involved will always return `False`, no matter missing the document attribute value or missing the filter value.
-- Comparison with `DataFrame` is always prohibited to reduce surprises.
+- Comparison with `pandas.DataFrame` is always prohibited to reduce surprises.
 - No implicit `datetime` conversion from string values.
+- `in` and `not in` allows any `Iterable` as filter value, without the `list` constraint.

-These differences lead to a few caveats.
-Firstly, some test cases are overridden to take into account the different expectations.
-However, this means that passed, non-overridden tests may not be faithful, i.e., the filters behave in the same way as the old implementation while different behaviors are expected.
-Further, the negation logic needs to be considered again because `False` can now issue from both input check and the actual comparisons.
+In this case, the negation logic needs to be considered again because `False` can now issue from both input nullity check and the actual comparisons.
+For instance, `in` and `not in` both yield non-matching upon missing values.
 But I think having input processing and comparisons separated makes the filtering behavior more transparent.

 ## Search Quality Evaluation